-It’s not automatic, but it is usually fairly easy and can take as little as 15 minutes to fill out the online form.
+It’s not automatic, but it's usually fairly easy and can take as little as 15 minutes to fill out the online form.

 "In most cases, once your application is submitted electronically, you're done," William "BJ" Jarrett said in an email from the Social Security Administration's (SSA) national press office.

-But some unusual paperwork may be required and could take some digging if you have moved several times during your working life.
+But some unusual paperwork may be required and it could take some digging if you've moved several times during your working life.
 Here’s how to be prepared: